kennethsauers/resume/resume.md

 <!-- The unordered list immediately after the h1 will be formatted on a single
 line.
 It is intended to be used for contact details -->
 - <kennethsauers@gmail.com>
-- (912) 555-4321
 - Jacksonville FL

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
-is intended to be used for a short summary. --> Software Engineer specializing in machine learning, software architecture, and RF systems, with experience reverse engineering and developing mission-critical applications.
+is intended to be used for a short summary. --> Software Engineer specializing in Full-Stack web applications, software architecture, and RF systems, with experience reverse engineering and developing mission-critical applications.

 ## Experience